jdanieck/openvino/op_benchmarks_proposal/benchmarks.md

 ## Benefits
 - Engineers working on performance optimizations will have standarized way to quantify performance improvements for distinct operations
 - Automated CI checks to detect performance degradation
-- Visualization will enable us to understand long-term trend of operation performance
+- [optional] reporting & visualization will enable us to understand long-term trend of operation performance

 ## IE infrastructure code (variant 1)
  [This](https://github.com/openvinotoolkit/openvino/pull/6325) approach is based on cmake target intruduction which will build new benchmarks binary.
 Implementation is based on [Google Benchmark](https://github.com/google/benchmark) library which is mature off-the-shelf product.